Treating Benzodiazepine Addiction

 You live in a society of high-pressure deadlines.
 It’s plain to see that stresses from family, career, and school are having an increasingly harmful effect on all demographics of American society.
 Nobody is spared the pressures of modern life; not the young, middle-aged, or elderly.
 Therefore, prescriptions for treating disorders related to anxiety, panic disorder, and sleep problems are on the rise as well.

-Ativan, Valium, and Xanax are some of the most commonly prescribed forms of benzos and are often overlooked for their potential for devastation to your quality of life.
-If you are addicted to these drugs, you can exhibit the following toxic behaviors:
+Ativan, Klonopin, Valium, and Xanax are some of the most commonly prescribed forms of benzos and are often overlooked for their potential for devastation to your quality of life.
+If you are addicted to these drugs, you can exhibit the following withdrawal symptoms:

 - Reduced inhibitions

 - Nausea or vomiting